Table of Contents Show

 1.9.
 Seaside Nature Center

-The Seaside Nature Center offers persons belonging to all age-groups year-round educational environment programs and recreational activities.
-You can enroll for a family hike like the full moon hike, where you can see the sunset and the full moon rise.
+The Seaside Nature Center offers year-round educational environment programs and recreational activities for persons belonging to all age groups.
+You can enroll for a family hike like the whole moon hike, where you can see the sunset and the full moon rise.
 You can explore why and how animals adapted to the nightlife.

 The nature center has a gift shop inside the Seaside Nature Center.